-Students are advised that the lack of specified subject prerequisite/s do not preclude their selection to any course but the required standard must be achieved before enrolment in the University subject is permitted.
+Students are advised that the lack of specified subject prerequisite/s do not preclude their selection to any course but the required standard must be achieved before annually by the Universities Admissions Centre (UAC).

-The University conducts Bridging Courses to assist in remedying defiencies in subject levels.
-Further details are available from the Students' Information Guide published annually by the Universities Admissions Centre (UAC).
+The University conducts Bridging Courses to assist in remedying deficiencies in subject levels.
+Further details are available from the Students' Information Guide published